hspringthorpe/GBPJPY-Moving-Average-Backtester/README.md

 # GBPJPY_Moving_Average_Backtester ***(WORK IN PROGRESS)***

-Moving average strategy used on the currency pair GBP/JPY.
+Backtest of a moving average strategy used on the currency pair GBP/JPY.

+My aim is to create a moving average backtester by running through a set of data and using performance metrics to deteremine the success of the strategy.

-# Logic
+# Current Logic

 This Python script downloads the 1 day time series data for the currency pair GBP/JPY from Yahoo Finance, creates 20 day and 50 day moving averages, presents this data on a graph and iterates over the data via a for loop.